 To obtain authority to handle the affairs of someone who becomes incapacitated without Lasting Power of Attorney, an application to the Court of Protection is required.
 This is an onerous process and you’ll be required to pay for medical reports, solicitors, barristers and court fees.
-Typical timescales for the process are close to a year and application costs are around £1,000, with additional ongoing fees due to the court.
+Typical timescales for the process can be close to a year and application costs are around £1,000, with additional ongoing fees due to the court.

 A Lasting Power of Attorney is a legal document that grants powers to people you trust, known as your Attorneys, and allows them to make decisions for you when you’re no longer able.
 There are two types:

 - Financial and Property – This allows your attorneys to make and implement decisions concerning your financial affairs and, buy and sell property on your behalf.